 Answer: This scripture is considered carefully in Genesis for Ordinary People – chapter 16.

 But it may be worth noting here that “Women came from a man” is not what the verses say.
 The verses say, “woman (singular) came from man.”
-Paul started this discourse by saying “I want you to realize that the head of every man is Christ, and the head of the woman is man.”
+Paul started this discourse by saying “I want you to realize that the head of every man is Christ, and the head of the woman is man” (1 Cor 11:3).
 Notice “every man” is plural but the word “woman” is singular.

 Paul was addressing the customs of the Corinthian church meetings.
 He is not highlighting the route that humanity emerged from, but the route the Christian church emerged from.
-There was a woman (Eve) who came from a man, whose genealogical line led to Christ being born, leading to the Christian church.
+There was a woman (Eve) who came from a man, whose genealogical line led to Christ being born, leading to the Christian Church.
+Paul's reference is speaking of the head of “the Body” - the Church: